 How are acquisitions made to the Kiasma collections?

 The committee keeps abreast of exhibitions and events in the art scene.
-Works are purchased from galleries as well as directly from artists themselves.
-Within its means, Kiasma also produces or co-produces works for its exhibitions, from which the works may end up in the museum’s collections.
+Works are purchased from galleries, as well as directly from artists.
+Within its means, Kiasma also produces or co-produces works for its exhibitions, some of which may end up in the museum’s collections.